Ma0285/global-ai-salary-opportunity-dashboard-codex/README.md

 > Across the global AI job market represented in the source data, which employer locations, roles, industries, remote-work models, and skill combinations offer the strongest salary opportunities, and how should a job seeker prioritize applications?

+## Development approach

+This project was developed through an AI-assisted coding workflow using OpenAI Codex.

+I defined the product requirements, analytical questions, dashboard logic, scoring assumptions, interface behavior, and validation criteria.
+Codex supported code generation, debugging, refactoring, and implementation.
+I reviewed the resulting code, tested the application, and validated the dashboard metrics against the underlying dataset.

 ## Key features

 - Interactive role selector